lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 Average Cohen kappa for all raters  0.62
 Average weighted kappa for all raters  0.6
 ```
-We observe improved scores, but this team needs more training!
+We observe improved scores, but this team needs more training if we aspire to a kappa of 0.85!

-### Intraclass correlation (ICC)
+#### Intraclass correlation (ICC)

 Another option for interrater reliability is the intraclass correlation (ICC).
 This is the same ICC we use in multilevel modeling!
 The ICC is used when we have numerical ratings.